-The audit committee should be established and supported to enable it to address the full range of responsibilities within its terms of reference and to generate planned outputs.
-To discharge its responsibilities effectively, the committee should:

-- meet regularly, at least four times a year, and have a clear policy on those items to be considered in private and those to be considered in public - be able to meet privately and separately with the external auditor and with the head of internal audit - include, as regular attendees, the chief finance officer(s), the chief executive, the head of internal audit and the appointed external auditor; other attendees may include the monitoring officer and the head of resources (where such a post exists).
+- 25. The CIPFA position statement sets out that: The audit committee should be established and supported to enable it to address the full range of responsibilities within its terms of reference and to generate planned outputs.
+To discharge its responsibilities effectively, the committee should: - meet regularly, at least four times a year, and have a clear policy on those items to be considered in private and those to be considered in public - be able to meet privately and separately with the external auditor and with the head of internal audit include, as regular attendees, the chief finance officer(s), the chief executive, the head of internal audit and the appointed external auditor; other attendees may include the monitoring officer and the head of resources (where such a post exists).
 These officers should also be able to access the committee members, or the chair, as required - have the right to call on any other officers or agencies of the authority as required - support transparency, reporting regularly on its work to those charged with governance - report annually on how the committee has complied with the position statement, discharged its responsibilities, and include an assessment of its performance.
-The report should be available to the public. - 34.
-The committee remit is clearly defined in its terms of reference, contained in the council's constitution. - 35.
-The committee meets four times annually, aligned with financial quarters and the finalisation of key deliverables, for example the annual accounts.
+The report should be available to the public. - 26.
+The committee remit is clearly defined in its terms of reference, contained in the council's constitution.

+- 27. The committee meets four times annually, aligned with financial quarters and the finalisation of key deliverables, for example the annual accounts.
 The procedure how any confidential items should be considered is set out in the constitution.
-This was not necessary during 2022/23.

-- 36. Regular meetings are held between the chair and the council's Chief Internal Auditor.
-At least annually, the committee meets with the external auditors without officers present. - 37.
-Senior officers, included the Chief Executive, Director of Finance, Monitoring Officer and directors regularly attend Audit Committee meetings.
-The Chief Internal Auditor always attends Audit Committee meetings.
-Other officers are requested to attend meetings when there are agenda items where their attendance supports the committee in exercising its oversight role. - 38.
-The committee has an annual work programme and formally reports on its activity annually, through this report (see elsewhere in this report regarding prior years when this has not taken place).
+This was not necessary during 2023/24. - 28.
+Regular meetings are held between the chair and the council's Chief Internal Auditor.
+The chair also raises matters with the chief executive when appropriate. - 29.
+Senior officers, including the Chief Executive, Director of Finance, Monitoring Officer and other directors regularly attend committee meetings.
+The Chief Internal Auditor always attends committee meetings.
+Other officers are requested to attend meetings when there are agenda items where their attendance supports the committee in exercising its oversight role. - 30.
+The committee has an annual work programme and formally reports on its activity annually.